Alex Wyllie: Coaching

 In 1982, Wyllie became coach of Canterbury and immediately enjoyed success when Canterbury won the Ranfurly Shield from Wellington and went on to hold the trophy for a record-equalling three years.
 Under his coaching, Canterbury won the National Provincial Championship (NPC) in 1983, and also recorded victories against international teams such as the British Lions in 1983 and the Wallabies in 1986.

 In the 1986 New Year Honours, Wyllie was appointed a Member of the Order of the British Empire, for services to rugby football.

 Wyllie became a national selector in 1986 and he and his Auckland rival John Hart had significant roles as assistant coaches to Brian Lochore when the All Blacks won the 1987 Rugby World Cup.
 In 1988 Wyllie succeeded Lochore as coach, much to the annoyance of many, especially in Auckland, who favoured Hart.

 Despite initial success as All Black coach, a decline starting in the 1991 season led to the NZRFU appointing Hart as joint coach for the 1991 World Cup.
 After the unsuccessful campaign, Wyllie resigned while Hart was overlooked when Laurie Mains was selected as All Black coach.

-In 1991 he also appeared as an All Black in the comedy film Old Scores.
+In 1991, he also appeared as an All Black in the comedy film Old Scores.

-Wyllie went on to take various coaching roles in England, Ireland, South Africa and Argentina and from 1996-99 was in charge of the Argentina national side, taking the Pumas to the quarterfinals at the 1999 World Cup.
+Wyllie went on to take various coaching roles in England, Ireland, South Africa and Argentina and from 1996 to 1999 was in charge of the Argentina national side, taking the Pumas to the quarterfinals at the 1999 World Cup.

+After the 1999 World Cup, Wyllie remained in Ireland to coach Clontarf.

+Later life and death

-In June 2009, Wyllie attended the retirement ceremony for Argentina national side Captain, Agustín Pichot.
+In June 2009, Wyllie attended the retirement ceremony for Argentinian captain, Agustín Pichot.

+In retirement, Wyllie lived overlooking Queen Charlotte Sound / Tōtaranui near Picton.
+He died there on 22 March 2025, at the age of 80.